it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 ![alt text][pic6]

 2\.
 On the create page you will be greeted with choices of how you would like to add an API.
-And on the top you will see option for OpenAPI 2.0 or Open API 3.0.
+And on the top you will see option for OpenAPI 2.0 or OpenAPI 3.0.
 For this lab we will use the **OpenAPI 2.0**
-Go ahead and click Import from existing API Import and  click Next
+Go ahead and under **Import** click on **Existing OpenAPI**, then click Next.

 ![alt text][pic7]